-A: There is no organised public housing in Israel, so for poorer citizens this is a huge problem.
-For expats who have disposable income, there are abundant rentals in the major cities, either for families or individuals, especially those who don’t mind having roommates.
-Short term rentals for 6 months and 3 months are also abundant.
+A: There is no organised public housing in Israel, so for poorer citizens, this is a huge problem.
+For expats who have disposable income, there are abundant rentals in the major cities, either for families or individuals, especially those who don't mind having roommates.
+Short-term rentals for six months and three months are also abundant.

 Q: Any areas/suburbs you'd recommend for expats to live in?

 A: Most live in the Jerusalem/Tel Aviv area.
-The further North or South you go, the less expats you’ll encounter.
+The further North or South you go, the fewer expats you'll encounter.

 Meeting people and making friends

-A: This is a country of immigrants, so you'll find there are people all different colours, shapes, and nationalities living in Israel.
-However, Israelis have a low tolerance for people who don’t speak English and may lose patience when someone cannot communicate in Hebrew.
-In tourist-areas, shopkeepers will speak English, but in most locations, medical clerks and non-physician personnel won’t necessarily speak English.
+A: This is a country of immigrants, so you'll find there are people of all different colours, shapes, and nationalities living in Israel.
+However, Israelis have a low tolerance for people who don't speak English and may lose patience when someone cannot communicate in Hebrew.
+In tourist areas, shopkeepers will speak English, but in most locations, medical clerks and non-physician personnel won't necessarily speak English.

 Q: Was it easy meeting people and making friends in Jerusalem?
 How did you go about meeting new people?

-Q: Have you made friends with locals or do you mix mainly with other expats?
-What advice would you give to new expats looking to make friends in Israel?
+Q: Have you made friends with locals, or do you mix mainly with other expats?
+What advice would you give new expats looking to make friends in Israel?
 Any social/expat groups you can recommend?

-A: Although professionally I do work with many locals, I find that my closest friends are expats like myself.
-There are many organizations that offer social outings for expats and can readily be found on the internet or through social media.
+A: Although professionally, I do work with many locals, I find that my closest friends are expats like myself.
+There are many organisations that offer social outings for expats, and they can readily be found on the internet or through social media.

 About working in Jerusalem

-Q: Did you have a problem getting a visa or work permit of Israel?
-Did you tackle the visa process yourself or did you enlist the services of an immigration consultant?
+Q: Did you have a problem getting a visa or work permit in Israel?
+Did you tackle the visa process yourself, or did you enlist the services of an immigration consultant?

-A: Israel maintains the law of return so anyone who can identify themselves as a Jew can automatically apply for citizenship.
-Non Jewish residents can have either extended work visas or permanent residence status.
-In some cases they may also apply for citizenship.
+A: Israel maintains the law of return, so anyone who can identify themselves as a Jew can automatically apply for citizenship.
+Non-Jewish residents can have either extended work visas or permanent residence status.
+In some cases, they may also apply for citizenship.
 The Ministry of the Interior will help in the process, but for complicated cases, a lawyer is recommended.
-For work situations, the company will usually arrange the visa for the employee.
+For work situations, the company will usually arrange a visa for the employee.

-A: Right now, the economy is stable and there are many blue collar and white collar jobs.
-There are numerous online and social media outlets for finding either short term or long term employment.
+A: Right now, the economy is stable, and there are many blue-collar and white-collar jobs.
+There are numerous online and social media outlets for finding short- or long-term employment.

 Q: How does the work culture differ from home?
 Do you have any tips for expats doing business in Israel?

 A: Again, there is the understanding that employees do have a life outside work.
-Family time is highly regarded as most Israelis have their own children and the society values children in general.
-Although employers are only legally obligated to offer 10 days of paid vacation per year, many companies are slightly more flexible.
-Employees are often invited to co-workers religious and familial celebrations.
+Family time is highly regarded as most Israelis have their own children, and society values children in general.
+Although employers are only legally obligated to offer ten days of paid vacation per year, many companies are slightly more flexible.
+Employees are often invited to co-workers' religious and familial celebrations.
 Holidays are also very important here.
 The country is closed basically on The Jewish New Year in September and Yom Kippur (Day of Atonement).
 Although the majority of the country is not religious (Jewish or Muslim), the majority do consider themselves traditional.